M3tox/DFET/README.md

 The tool is very straight forward and does not require any programming experience.
 Once you have started it up it should look like this:
 ![grafik](https://user-images.githubusercontent.com/75583358/128694060-2675db4e-9553-4ce1-8f4b-4a0ea6324464.png)

-In the upper menue you can view the supported formats and the version by clicking on "Info".
+In the upper menu you can view the supported formats and the version by clicking on "Info".
 Under "File" you can extract or close the application.
 It also supports hotkeys.
 Press alt, then navigate to File with F and hit X to extract or C to close.

 On the left you see the extraction parameters, which should be self explaining.
 If you just want to extract the audio for example, you can do so by only tic the "Audio" box.
 If you want to extract everything, keep all tic boxes activated.